 We believe the critical accounting estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on September 8, 2016, reflect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements.
-There have been no significant changes to our critical accounting estimates as filed in such report.
+There have been no significant changes to our critical accounting estimates as filed in such report, except for the change in our accounting policy for forfeitures of share-based compensation awards due to our early adoption of new accounting guidance.
+Refer to "Recent Accounting Pronouncements" in Note 1.
+Description of Business and Summary of Significant Accounting Policies in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information.